npiper/aws-certbot/README.md

 Goal:  Can we launch a version of a webserver of 'neilpiper.me' that uses a Let's encrypt certificate for that domain and is fully automated?

-This project creates a docker container meeting the software requirements of the article [Easy, Lets Encrypt certificates on AWS](https://hackernoon.com/easy-lets-encrypt-certificates-on-aws-79387767830bs)
+This project creates a docker container meeting the software requirements of the article [Easy, Lets Encrypt certificates on AWS](https://hackernoon.com/easy-lets-encrypt-certificates-on-aws-79387767830bs) - thanks to Lionel Martin.

 Let’s Encrypt offers a free Certificate Authority service.
 It will sign SSL/TLS certificates for free.

 You can experiment with SSL on AWS without getting those pesky 'Untrusted certificate' warnings on your browser or for your users.

+Benefits are you can take your certificate somewhere else in future if you need to rather than being restricted to AWS.
+You also don't need the more expensive AWS options mentioned in Lionel's article.

+Its a principle of mine not to pollute my local dev environment with too many software versions and tools and where I find a need to instead script up infrastructure like Vagrant, Docker or an AMI and follow CI/CD.

 ## TO DO